-Illegal broadcasters use radio transmitters which can cause interference to legitimate users.
-They also have the potential to disrupt radio communications of critical services such as the emergency services and air traffic control.
+Illegal broadcasters use equipment which may cause interference and have the potential to disrupt the communications of critical services like air traffic control.

-There have been cases where those involved in illegal broadcast stations have been linked to serious crimes, including threats and assaults on enforcement officers, caretakers and residents.
-Raids on illegal broadcast stations have uncovered drugs and weapons, including firearms.
+There have been cases where those involved in illegal radio stations have been linked to serious crimes, including threats and assaults on enforcement officers, caretakers and residents.
+Raids on illegal radio stations have uncovered both drugs and weapons, including firearms.

-Ofcom has powers to investigate unlicensed broadcasting stations and to prosecute those involved.
-We have powers to seize evidence, including wireless telegraphy apparatus, enter and search premises.
+Ofcom has powers to investigate unlicensed broadcasting stations and prosecute those involved.
+We can enter and search premises and seize evidence, including any apparatus connected to the illegal broadcast installation.

-Ofcom will offer advice and assistance, and where appropriate investigate, where we receive reports of harmful interference by illegal broadcast stations from consumers and citizens.
-For obvious reasons, we take particularly seriously complaints of interference caused by illegal broadcasts which affect critical or emergency services.
+When we receive reports of harmful interference caused by illegal broadcast stations Ofcom will offer advice and assistance and, where appropriate, will investigate.
+For obvious reasons, we take complaints about interference to critical or emergency services particularly seriously.

-Ofcom promotes the efficient use of radio spectrum, and can issue various licences to use the airwaves lawfully.
+Ofcom promotes the efficient use of radio spectrum and can issue various licences to broadcast lawfully.

 0207 981 3131.
 Select option 2 for interference.